BetterStackHQ/terraform-provider-logtail/docs/resources/source.md

 page_title: "logtail_source Resource - terraform-provider-logtail"
 subcategory: ""
 description: |-
-  This resource allows you to create, modify, and delete Logtail Sources.
-For more information about the Sources API check https://docs.logtail.com/api/sources-api
+  This resource allows you to create, modify, and delete your Sources.
+For more information about the Sources API check https://betterstack.com/docs/logs/api/list-all-existing-sources/
 ---

 # logtail_source (Resource)

-This resource allows you to create, modify, and delete Logtail Sources.
-For more information about the Sources API check https://docs.logtail.com/api/sources-api
+This resource allows you to create, modify, and delete your Sources.
+For more information about the Sources API check https://betterstack.com/docs/logs/api/list-all-existing-sources/